farvellhub/JFlow-Start-Point/README.md

 ## Where to start.

-- npm run dev - to run development build.
+- npm run dev: to run development build.
-- npm run-script build to run development build
+- npm run-script: build to run development build
-- npm run build-prod for production environment.
+- npm run build-prod: for production environment.

 ## Directories